 (b) When management of the property for at least an average of twenty hours per week is not met, the net income is considered unearned income and the earned income deduction is not allowed.

 (a) The term "capital gains" as used by the internal revenue service (IRS) describes the handling of the profit from the sale or a transfer of capital assets used in a self-employment enterprise or securities, real estate, or other real property held as an investment for a set period of time.

-(b) The proceeds from the sale of capital goods or equipment must be calculated in the same manner as a capital gain for federal income tax purposes.
+(b) The proceeds from the sale of capital goods or equipment shall be calculated in the same manner as a capital gain for federal income tax purposes.
 Even if only fifty per cent of the proceeds from the sale of capital goods or equipment is taxed for federal income tax purposes, the county agency must count the full amount of the capital gain as income for food assistance purposes.

-(c) For assistance groups whose self-employment income is calculated on an anticipated (rather than averaged) basis in accordance with paragraph (A) of this rule, the county agency must count the amount of the capital gains the assistance group anticipates receiving during the months the income is being averaged.
+(c) For assistance groups whose self-employment income is calculated on an anticipated (rather than averaged) basis in accordance with paragraph (A) of this rule, the county agency shall count the amount of the capital gains the assistance group anticipates receiving during the months the income is being averaged.

-(d) Lump sum payments for the sale of property not connected with self-employment enterprise will be treated as provided in paragraph (B) of rule 5101:4-4-07 of the Administrative Code and paragraph (J) of rule 5101:4-4-13 of the Administrative Code.
+(d) Lump sum payments for the sale of property not connected with self-employment enterprise will be treated as provided in paragraph (B) of rule 5101:4-4-07 of the Administrative Code and paragraph (I) of rule 5101:4-4-13 of the Administrative Code.

 (C) What business costs are allowed to be deducted when determining self-employment net income?

 The assistance group may choose one of the following two methods:

 (1) Fifty per cent standard deduction from gross self-employment income; or